-I left the house around 9 am this morning though could have stayed on the couch all day and watched football.
-Our first stop of the day was the Brandywine Battlefield, where US troops under Washington’s guidance were out-maneuvered by British troops on September 11, 1777.
-In preparation for the battle, Washington established his headquarters at the Benjamin Ring House, home of a Quaker farmer and miller, which was located near the Chadd’s Ford area.
+I left my friend’s house in Villanova around 9 am this morning though could have stayed on the couch all day and watched football.
+Our first stop in the Brandywine Valley was at the Brandywine Battlefield.
+On September 11, 1777, US troops under Washington’s guidance were out-maneuvered by British troops.
+In preparation for the battle, Washington established his headquarters near Chadd’s Ford at the Benjamin Ring House, home of a Quaker farmer and miller.

-The Gideon Gilpin house, home of another Quaker farmer with a wife and six children, was a farmstead located nearby the battle that was later plundered by the British.
-Gilpin filed claims of the following losses: 10 cows, a yoke of oxen, 48 sheep, 28 swine, 12 tons of hay, 230 bushels of wheat, 50 pounds of bacon, a history book, and a gun.
+Another farmstead located near the battle was the Gideon Gilpin House.
+This home was owned by another Quaker farmer with a wife and six children.
+The British plundered the home after the battle.
+Consequently, Gilpin filed claims of the following losses: 10 cows, a yoke of oxen, 48 sheep, 28 swine, 12 tons of hay, 230 bushels of wheat, 50 pounds of bacon, a history book, and a gun.
 With his farm no longer operable, Gilpin converted his home into a tavern to support his family.

 The tour took us through an entire floor of living and dining areas, of which almost every room had a theme based on the wallpaper and the type of furniture.
 Du Pont collected works from each of the 13 colonies and purchased woodwork from old houses that he used in decorating many of the living spaces.